 2. Go ahead and download the ImportBuddy file from the BackupBuddy > Restore/Migrate page (and set your ImportBuddy password if you haven’t already).

-3. Important: You’ll need to change the DNS or name servers for your domain to point to your new.
+3. Important: You’ll need to change the DNS or name servers for your domain to point to your new hosting.
 Depending on where you purchased your domain name, you should have access to “Manage DNS” and find your current name server information.

-Just note that it could take up to 24 hours for name server changes to take effect with some lower the TTL (time to live).companies.
-You can lower the time it takes for the DNS to propagate by setting a
+Just note that it could take up to 24 hours for name server changes to take effect with some hosting companies.
+You can lower the time it takes for the DNS to propagate by setting a lower the TTL (time to live).

-3. Upload your BackupBuddy zip file and a copy of the ImportBuddy script to a directory on your newaccount.
+3. Upload your BackupBuddy zip file and a copy of the ImportBuddy script to a directory on your new hosting account.

 4. Follow steps 3 – 6 above to complete the site move to your new host (just keep your URL settings the same in ImportBuddy’s Step 5).